Boy Scouts are invited to participate in National Public Lands Day and give back to the public lands they love.

 What materials do Boy Scouts receive by participating?

-Boy Scout troops that register for NPLD will receive FREE NPLD brochures and promotional posters to advertise their event and attract more volunteers, as well as downloadable volunteer certificates for each Scout.
+Boy Scout troops that register for NPLD can use the Online Media Toolkit to advertise their event and attract more volunteers.
+Downloadable appreciation certificates are also available for each Scout.
 Each registered troop will have their event listed on the NPLD website.
-Note that it is required to register in order to receive the materials.